$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

 \subsection{The $q$-deformations}

 Given a triangulated category $\D_\infty$ with Grothendieck group $K(\D_\infty) \cong \ZZ^{\oplus n}$, Bridgeland shows that the set of all stability conditions (with support property) on $\D_\infty$ forms a complex manifold with dimension $n$.
-There is a local homeomorphism/cooridnate
+There is a local homeomorphism/coordinate

 provided by the central charge $Z$ of a stability condition $\sigma=(Z,\hh{P})$.
-To $q$-deform the notion of stability conditions and this result, we consider the Calabi-Yau-$\XX$ version of $\D_\infty$, which is a triangulated category $\D_\XX$ with Grothendieck group
+To $q$-deform the notion of stability conditions and this result, we consider the Calabi-Yau-$\XX$ version of $\D_\infty$, which is a triangulated category $\D_\XX$ admitting a distinguish autoequivalence $\XX$, that makes the Grothendieck group as

 Recall that there are natural $\bC$-action and $\Aut$-action on the set of stability conditions.
-Consider stability conditions on $\D_\XX$ satisfying the following equation